Skip to main contentIBM Quantum Documentation

 from qiskit_ibm_runtime import QiskitRuntimeService

-# If you did not previously save your credentials, use the following line instead:
+# If you have not previously saved your credentials, follow instructions at

 service = QiskitRuntimeService()